 How we come across to others is not always easy to assess.
 We might think we are friendly, funny and helpful yet, for those we interact with, we may seem annoying and noisy, or even nosey.
 Likewise, being confident and assertive can, at times, be construed as arrogant and rude.

 So, are we showing our ‘best side’ or our ‘I know best’ side?

 Clarity regarding our perceived presence plays an important part in evaluating our overall performance at work and away from the proverbial coalface.
 Operating from a position of collaboration and inclusion does not, of course, guarantee we are showing our ‘best side’.
 However, in many instances, it reduces the number of times we slip into our ‘I know best’ mode.

 To explore the question ‘Are we showing our ‘best side’ or our ‘I know best’ side?’ as part of a discovery session coaching conversation, get in contact.

 Right now, thanks for stopping by here and please don’t forget to like and share this ‘Are we showing our ‘best side’ or our ‘I know best’ side?’ post.

-Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate clients and individuals, mainly motivated young and mid-life professionals who wish to live their potential, in education, work or life in general.
+Brian Groves DipM FCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate clients and individuals, mainly motivated young and mid-life professionals who wish to live their potential, in education, work or life in general.

+Curious?
 You can contact Brian via e-mail (firstname.lastname@example.org), by clicking on the icons or leaving a comment below.